VicFrolov/cmsi386/index 2/README.txt

     -- it easy to refer to it in the "context" command.
 Each occurrence should -- be listed on its own line, indented two spaces.

-  context <word> <n>t    -- Print the line of the nth occurrence of a word, with the word
+  context <word> <n> -- Print the line of the nth occurrence of a word, with the word
     -- underlined.
 Underline it by writing another line below, which is blank -- except for a ^ under each character of the word.
 See below for an -- example.